cat-in-136/cargo-generate-rpm/README.md

 * assets: (**mandatory**) the array of the files to be included in the package
     * source: the location of that asset in the Rust project. (e.g. `target/release/XXX`) Wildcard character `*` is allowed.
-    * dest: the install-destination. (e.g. `/usr/bin/XXX`) If source contains wildcard character `*`, it must be a directory, not a file path.
+    * dest: the install-destination. (e.g. `/usr/bin/XXX`) It shall be a file path or a directory path ending `/`.
+      If source contains wildcard character `*`, it must be a directory, not a file path.
     * mode: the permissions as octal string. (e.g. `755` to indicate `-rwxr-xr-x`)
     * config: set true if it is a configuration file.
     * doc: set true if it is a document file.